SSWConsulting/SSW.TinaCMS.LandingKit/_docs/ColorPickerInput.md

   };
 }

-//example color applications
+// EXAMPLE

-const colors = {
+// pass this as a value for the ColorPickerInput in your schema configuration export const colors = {
   red: {
     classes: 'bg-red-500',
     editorClasses: 'bg-linear-to-br from-red-500 to-black',